life

 1. Resume Generation (Multiple Versions)

 The Resume Generation project has been an ongoing effort, with several key milestones achieved over the last three years - even prior to the advent of ChatGPT.
-I can summarize the changes brought by each version, and how they were built upon the previous version.
+The project evolved through multiple versions:

 Resume Generation Project

-The first and foremost AI assistance our platform could provide candidates in the registration process was suggesting them relevant keywords to enhance their profiles.
-This version used algorithms like tfidf and k-means clustering to recommend keywords which candidates could simply incorporate into their project descriptions, thereby increasing their scout rates with recruiters.
-I joined the resume generation project with this version already in production.
+The first form of AI assistance our platform could provide candidates in the registration process was suggesting them relevant keywords to enhance their profiles.
+This version leveraged tfidf and k-means clustering to recommend relevant keywords, helping candidates improve their profiles and increase recruiter visibility and scout rate.
+I joined as this version went live.

-Resume features were vectorized and concatenated to form a resume vector.
-Topic modeling using LDA was used to create an embedding model for resume-keyword similarity
+Resume features (text/categorical) were vectorized and concatenated to form a resume vector.
+Topic modeling using LDA was used to create an embedding model for resume-keyword similarity.

-A BERT Semantic Textual Similarity (STS) model was used to find possible next sentences similar to keywords selected in the previous step
+A BERT Semantic Textual Similarity (STS) model was trained to recommend sentences similar to keywords selected in the previous step.

-• Message-forwarding and queuing via AWS SQS and DynamoDB
+• Implemented message-forwarding and queuing via AWS SQS and DynamoDB

 • Multithreading capabilities, processing up to 60 Generation RPM, within OpenAI’s rate limits

-• A robust internal mapping system to manage OpenAI’s success/error responses
+• Internal error mapping to manage OpenAI’s success/error responses

 • Moderation layers to act as guardrails to reinforce the harmless in the 3Hs for LLMs